Rob12312368/Data-Structure/stack/Readme.txt

-I implemented a normal stack.
+I implemented a stack.
 I wrote this to help me understand queue better, not for any assignment.